elmahio/documentation/docs/logging-to-elmah-io-from-microsoft-extensions-logging.md

 factory.AddElmahIo("API_KEY", new Guid("LOG_ID"));
 ```

-Replace `API_KEY` with your API key found on the profile page and `LOG_ID` with the id of the log you wish to log to.
+Replace `API_KEY` with your API key found on the organization settings page and `LOG_ID` with the id of the log you wish to log to.

 Finally, create a new logger and start logging exceptions: